 People across the UK do an array of different things to save energy and cut their bills.
 This includes investing in insulation and efficient new modern boilers.
-While many of the things can have positive results, there are a number of energy saving myths.
-Some of them may actually result in you consuming more power.
+While many of the things can have positive results, there are several energy-saving myths.
+Some of them may result in you consuming more power.
 We would like to discuss some of them here, including three important tips about your central heating.

 Electric heaters are cheaper than radiators

 Many people think they will spend less money by plugging in an electric heater rather than turning on their central heating.
 Sadly this is not the case.
 Electricity is generally far more expensive per unit than gas.
 As a result, you’ll spend more for the amount of time you have the heater on.